 Once your wound has healed, when stepping into a shower cubicle use your unoperated leg first (the same technique as when managing stairs).
-When using the bath it is advisable to use a 'non-slip' mat and a bath board as you will not be able to sit in the bottom of the bath initially.
-The Occupational Therapist will practice this with you if required.
+You will not be able to sit in the bottom of the bath or get in/out the conventional way initially following your operation.
+The options are using a walk in shower or you may prefer to strip wash